JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 Users also can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:

-<code>   pyinstaller --onefile -w IntAnalysis_LIP_v1.0.py                </code>
+<code>   pyinstaller --onefile -w IntAnalysis_LIP_v3.6.py                </code>

 Users who do not use Python IDEs can utilize the software through the executable file available for download [here](https://drive.google.com/file/d/1KXjkSNreBf5OsbCz0-O0pDPYxaD-Rx6_/view?usp=sharing)

 ## How to use it
-The “Interferometry Analysis – LIP” has a graphical user interface (GUI) to facilitate its use, and this section provide a simple review of the software functions and how to employ them.
+The “Interferometry Analysis – LIP” has a graphical user interface (GUI) to facilitate its use, and this section provides a simple review of the software functions and how to employ them.

 ### Main Screen